melvinsh/pathfinder/README.md

+Here's the updated README for the Pathfinder project, including the new feature of supporting Prometheus:

 # pathfinder

 ## Overview
 Pathfinder is an open-source tool designed to identify paths from exposed status pages.
-It focuses on parsing status pages of web servers and services like Apache and PHP-FPM to extract unique URLs or paths which can be crucial for security assessments or web reconnaissance.
+It focuses on parsing status pages of web servers and services like Apache, PHP-FPM, and Prometheus to extract unique URLs or paths which can be crucial for security assessments or web reconnaissance.

 ## Features
-- Supports extracting paths from Apache Server Status and PHP-FPM status pages.
+- Supports extracting paths from:
+  - Apache Server Status pages.
+  - PHP-FPM status pages.
+  - Prometheus metrics endpoints.
 - Simple and efficient command-line interface.
 - Sorts and lists unique paths or URLs found in the status pages.
 - Uses Go's native libraries for network and regular expression handling.